 Taking Care of Our Watersheds

-Healthy watersheds are vital for a healthy environment and healthy economy.
+Healthy watersheds are vital for a healthy community and a healthy economy.
 Everything we do on the land impacts our watersheds - for the better or for the worse.
 Individuals, citizen groups, and government all have a role in maintaining healthy watersheds.
+Individuals can take steps to be more sustainable in their daily choices and actions - regardless of whether or not they manage land.
+Citizen groups can help bring neighbors and communities together to steward watersheds.
+Government can help make sure needs of people and watersheds are met for a healthy and sustainable future.

 Responsible land stewardship helps to ensure creek stability, good water quality, reliable water supply, and healthy habitats.
 Whether or not you live along a creek, it is important to remember that your actions on the landscape impact local creeks and the greater watershed.
 8 watershed care tips for Napa County residents.